Ganoderma Lucidum (REISHI MUSHROOM) Overview Information

 Ganoderma Lucidum (REISHI MUSHROOM) Side Effects & Safety

-Reishi mushroom is POSSIBLY SAFE for most people when used appropriately.
-It can cause some side effects including dryness of the mouth, throat, and nasal area along with itchiness, stomach upset, nosebleed, and bloody stools.
+Reishi mushroom can also cause other side effects including dryness of the mouth, throat, and nasal area along with itchiness, stomach upset, nosebleed, and bloody stools.
 Drinking reishi wine can cause a rash.
 Breathing in reishi spores can trigger allergies.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of reishi mushroom during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking reishi mushroom if you are pregnant or breast feeding.
 Stay on the safe side and avoid use.

 Low blood pressure: Reishi mushroom seems to be able to lower blood pressure.
 There is a concern that it might make low blood pressure worse and could interfere with treatment.
-If your blood pressure is too low, it’s best to avoid reishi mushroom.
+If your blood pressure is too low, it is best to avoid reishi mushroom.